abhiTronix/deffcode/docs/index.md

 ![DeFFcode](assets/images/deffcode.png#only-light){ loading=lazy }
 ![DeFFcode](assets/images/deffcode-dark.png#only-dark){ loading=lazy }

-<center>DeFFcode - A cross-platform **High-performance Video Frames Decoder** that wraps <br>[**FFmpeg**][ffmpeg] pipeline inside a subprocess pipe for generating real-time, low-overhead, <br>lightning fast video frames with robust error-handling <br>in just a few lines of python code :zap:</center>
+<center>DeFFcode - A cross-platform **High-performance Video Frames Decoder** that executes <br>FFmpeg pipeline inside a subprocess pipe for generating real-time, low-overhead, <br>lightning fast video frames with robust error-handling <br>in just a few lines of python code :zap:</center>

 <div class="spacer"></div>

-DeFFcode APIs **supports a wide-ranging media stream** as input source such as live USB/Virtual/IP camera feeds, regular multimedia files, grabbing devices, image sequences, network URL schemes _(such as HTTP(s), RTP/RSTP, etc.)_, so on and so forth.
+DeFFcode APIs implements a standalone highly-extensible wrapper around [**FFmpeg**][ffmpeg] multimedia framework.
+These APIs **supports a wide-ranging media stream** as input source such as live USB/Virtual/IP camera feeds, regular multimedia files, grabbing devices, image sequences, network URL schemes _(such as HTTP(s), RTP/RSTP, etc.)_, so on and so forth.

 DeFFcode APIs gains an edge over other FFmpeg Wrappers by providing complete control over the underline pipeline including **access to almost any FFmpeg specification thinkable** such as framerate, resolution, hardware decoder(s), complex filter(s), and pixel format(s) that are readily supported by all well known Computer Vision libraries.